-IE PassView v1.06 - Recover lost passwords stored by Internet Explorer
+IE PassView v1.42 - Recover lost passwords stored by Internet Explorer

 Description

-IE PassView is a small utility that reveals the passwords stored by Internet Explorer browser.
-It supports the new Internet Explorer 7.0, as well as older versions of Internet explorer, v4.0 - v6.0
+IE PassView is a small utility that reveals the passwords stored by Internet Explorer Web browser.
+It supports all versions of Internet Explorer, from version 4.0 and up to 11.0, as well as Microsoft Edge Browser.

 Versions History